ssl-hep/ServiceX_frontend/README.md

 ## Configuration

-As mentioned above, the `.servicex` file is read to pull a configuration.
+As mentioned above, the `servicex.yaml` file is read to pull a configuration.
 The search path for this file:

 1. Your current working directory
 2. Any working directory above your current working directory.